 What about the requirements?

 Before you apply for your visa, you need to check a few things off the list.
 You do not need to worry because you are not asked to provide something that is challenging to achieve.
-Below you will find a list of the things you need to apply, as well as the documents you need when you arrive in New Zealand.
+Below you will find a list of the things you need to apply, as well as the documents you need once you're in New Zealand.

-Valid passport – all applicants are required to have a passport.
-Plus, you need to make sure that the document is valid for at least another 3 months from your date of departure from New Zealand.
+Valid passport – all travelers are required to have a passport.
+Be sure that it is valid for another 90 days from your arrival in New Zealand.

-Means of sustenance – once you arrive in New Zealand, you need to prove that you can provide for yourself during your trip.
-A bank account statement should be sufficient.
+Means of livelihood – when you arrive in New Zealand, you must prove that you can support yourself during your journey.
+A bank account statement should be enough.

-Return flight ticket – when you arrive at the airport, you may be required to show a return flight ticket to your country of origin (or another destination if you are in transit).
-If you do not have one, you need to prove that you have the money to buy one.
+Return airline ticket – you'll need to have a return flight ticket to your home country or another destination if you're in transit.
+In case you don't any of them, you must prove that you have the money to buy one.

-Proof of good character – if you have a criminal record, you need to reveal this information.
+Proof of good character – if you have a criminal record, you must reveal this information.
 Even people from visa waiver countries can be required to apply if they have ever been convicted of a felony.

 At first sight, the New Zealand visa requirements and visa policy do not present anything out of the ordinary.
 The rules are more lenient than the ones of other countries, and the list of demands does not contain anything that would cause you to become stressed.
 The New Zealand Visitor Visa is valid for 2 years after issued, and you can use it to stay for up to 90 days Per Entry in New Zealand.